Jaume Plensa: Works

 In 2010, Plensa's Alchemist was installed in front of the Stratton Student Center, facing the main entrance of the Massachusetts Institute of Technology in Cambridge, Massachusetts.
 It is a large, hollow seated figure similar to other contemporary Plensa figures, except that it is composed of numerals and mathematical symbols, to honor MIT's traditional STEM-focused teaching and research.
 The sculpture was donated anonymously on the occasion of MIT's 150th anniversary.

+On 21 September 2010, Spillover II was unveiled in Atwater Park in Shorewood, Wisconsin, United States.
+A 260 cm (102 in) tall statue consisting of steel letters welded together in the shape of a man on top of a concrete base.

 El alma del Ebro was created for the International Exposition in Zaragoza, the theme of which was "Water and Sustainable Development".
 It is eleven meters high, the sculpted letters representing cells of the human body which is over 60% water.
 Its white letters and hollow structure invite the viewer to look inside and reflect on the relationship between human beings and water.
 A similar sculpture entitled Singapore Soul (2011) was installed in front of the Ocean Financial Centre in Singapore.
 And an ensemble piece entitled I, You, She, He... with three figures composed of the letters, each seated on large flat boulders, can be seen at the Frederik Meijer Gardens & Sculpture Park, in Grand Rapids, Michigan.

 From May to mid-August 2011, the work Echo was displayed in Madison Square Park in Manhattan.

 In November 2012, the Albright–Knox Art Gallery in Buffalo, New York unveiled a 32-ton sculpture by Plensa called Laura.
 The 20 ft tall sculpture is composed of 20 massive pieces of marble from the south of Spain.

 In 2013, Plensa installed a sculpture named Ainsa I at the entrance of the Olin Business School of Washington University in St. Louis.